 The surrounding environment also includes the actions of the teachers, parents, and other adults.

 Parents should always be positive, engaging, and supportive toward their children.
 The Montessori Method prohibits the punishment and reward system.
 Parents should let their children grow at their own pace without using rewards or punishments.

 It is essential as a parent to understand and adopt the role of becoming a teaching figure for the child to facilitate proper education.

-The parents should give their children freedom, independence, and free space to participate in activities at their own pace.
+Parents should give their children freedom, independence, and free space to participate in activities at their own pace.

-The parents should act like an observer, a director, and a facilitator.
+Parents should act like an observer, a director, and a facilitator.

 - Removing distractions

 The Montessori Environment provides the child with all the necessary stimuli to facilitate proper education and development.
 The use of multi-media technology can be disruptive during activity hours.

 It is a Parent’s responsibility to remove obstructive stimuli during the educational process.

 The use of television, laptops, cell phones, and other multimedia technology at home should be minimal.